-The Salmon Watch Program, created by Oregon Trout in 1993 connects students with creeks and rivers through a program that focuses on hands-on activities centered around Salmon.
-The program culminates in a field day, where the students complete a number of activities in the field by a local creek or river.
-Activities focus on salmon biology/salmon life cycles, water quality, macro invertebrates, and riparian systems.
-Service learning projects including restoration projects (invasive species management and planting of native species) are incorporated into the program.
-Local experts including professional fish biologists, hydrologists, botanists, and educators participate in the program and share their knowledge and experience by teaching programs at the field days.
+The Salmon Watch Program, created by Oregon Trout in 1993, connects students with local creeks and rivers through a program that focuses on activities centered around Salmon.
+The program includes in-class curriculum, service-learning projects, and culminates in a field day where the students complete a number of hands-on activities in the field by a local creek or river.
+The activities focus on the following modules for the program: salmon biology/salmon life cycles, water quality, macroinvertebrates, and riparian systems.
+Other modules and activities can be substituted as needed.
+Local experts, including professional fish biologists, hydrologists, botanists, and educators, participate in the program and share their knowledge and experience by teaching programs at the field days.

-Partners in the program that provide in kind support, funding, or other assistance include communities, watershed councils, non governmental organizations, Land Conservancies, Council of Governments, local utilities (water commission and Rogue Valley Services), educational organizations, and local, state, and federal agencies.
+Partners in the program that provide in kind support, funding, or other assistance include communities, watershed councils, non-governmental organizations, Land Conservancies, Council of Governments, local utilities (water commission and Rogue Valley Sewer Services), educational organizations, and local, state, and federal agencies.

 For program information contact email@example.com or firstname.lastname@example.org.

 Thanks for another successful season!
 With generous funding from the Gray Family Foundation, eighteen partners worked together to provide no-cost field trips to students in the Rogue Basin; bringing students into the field to learn about their home watersheds.

 For more details, check out the Salmon Watch 2019 Wrap-Up.

 The video provides a short description of the program.
 The field day was conducted at Coyote Trails Nature Center located at U.S. Cellular Community Park in Medford.
 Students in the video were from Talent Middle School.
 Volunteer educators include the Rogue Valley Council of Governments, O.S.U.
 Extension, and the Bear Creek Watershed Education Partners.

 Full Curriculum including classroom portion from World Salmon Council